dstackai/dstack/README.md

 Before you can use dstack, you have to configure the dstack backend:

- * In which S3 bucket to store the state and the artifacts
+ * In which S3 bucket, to store the state and the artifacts
- * In what region, create cloud instances.
+ * In what region, to create cloud instances.

 To configure this, run the following command: